Demand Generation Strategy: The Complete B2B Playbook [2026]

 Tactical priorities for 2026:

-- Allocate 60 to 70 percent of paid budget to demand capture (search ads, retargeting) and 30 to 40 percent to demand amplification (promoting high-performing organic content to new audiences).
+- Allocate 60 to 70 percent of paid budget to demand capture (search, retargeting) and 30 to 40 percent to demand amplification (promoting high-performing organic content to new audiences).

-- Use retargeting as a nurture channel, not just a conversion channel.
-Show different content to prospects based on their engagement stage.
+- Use retargeting as a nurture channel, not just a conversion channel — show different content based on engagement stage.

-- Test continuously but change one variable at a time.
-Most B2B paid programmes fail because teams change creative, targeting, and bidding simultaneously and cannot isolate what worked.
+- Test continuously, but change one variable at a time.
+Most B2B paid programmes fail because teams change creative, targeting, and bidding simultaneously.

 Partnerships and Co-Marketing